Disney's Aladdin (Sega Genesis video game): Accolades

+GamePro named Aladdin as the best Genesis game of 1993.
 Mega placed the game at #12 in their Top Mega Drive Games of All Time.
 In 1995, Flux magazine rated the game 13th on their Top 100 Video Games.
-They praised the smooth animation, detail and the gameplay saying that: "Disney's Aladdin for the Genesis one of the best action/platform games in history."
-In the same year, MegaZone included the game in their Top 50 Games In History summarizing: "The animation in this platformer us simply astounding and looks more like a cartoon then a video game.
+They praised the smooth animation, detail and the gameplay, saying that "Disney's Aladdin for the Genesis [is] one of the best action/platform games in history."
+In the same year, MegaZone included the game in their Top 50 Games in History, summarizing: "The animation in this platformer is simply astounding and looks more like a cartoon than a video game.
 Some superb humorous touches too."
 In 2009, GamesRadar ranked the game fourth on their list of the seven best Disney games, comparing it to the SNES game: "While the SNES Aladdin fell back upon faux 3D shading and single pixel button-eyes, the Genesis version looked infinitely more fluid and expressive."
-In 2017, GamesRadar ranked the game 18th on its "Best Sega Genesis/Mega Drive games of all time" and praised the game's graphics and sound saying that it captures the look and music from the film.
+In 2017, GamesRadar ranked the game 18th on its "Best Sega Genesis/Mega Drive games of all time" and praised the game's graphics and sound, saying that it captures the look and music from the film.

+Legacy

+The graphics of Aladdin pushed Sega's rival Nintendo to commission a title that could compete with it visually.
+The resulting game, Donkey Kong Country (1994), reestablished Donkey Kong as a popular video game franchise, and is considered one of the best video games of all time.